tureus/tureus.github.io/_posts/2016-11-16-rustup-tutorial-downgrading.markdown

 categories: rust
 ---

 My travis build suffered a rust compiler crash: a dreaded ICE.
-That's just the cost of living on the edge.
-Good thing I'm a [rustup](https://rustup.rs/) user and managing toolchains is well within reach.
-A downgrade is in order!
+That's the cost of living on the edge.
+Good thing I'm a [rustup](https://rustup.rs/) user -- a downgrade is in order!

-Now usually I just do a quick `rustup update` and watch as the latest nightly and stdlib are downloaded and linked in to my environment.
+My `rustup` interactions are usually limited to `update`, where the latest nightly and stdlib are downloaded and linked in to my environment.
 Let's check out rustup's help:

     LP-XLANGE-OSX:~ xlange$ rustup -h